spencertipping/cd/README.md

     $ cd nfs:machine:/woot      # mounts NFS directories
     $ cd enc:/path/to/encrypted # mounts an encfs directory
     $ cd loop:image.iso         # mounts a loopback image
+    $ cd au:/usr:/var           # AUFS union mount

-Fuse-mounted directories are unmounted automatically when you `cd` out of them.
+Fuse and root-mounted directories are unmounted automatically when you `cd` out of them.

 `cd` also supports symlinks to virtual directories.
 For example: